We Help Vehicle Owners in Los Angeles With California’s Lemon Law

 How Do I Know if My Vehicle is Covered Under California’s Lemon Law?

 Determining whether a particular vehicle qualifies as a lemon requires an analysis of complicated issues.
 Do not assume that you do not have a valid claim.
 You may have a claim even if you no longer own the vehicle.
 If you experience problems with your vehicle and feel that California’s lemon law may cover it, speak to an attorney as soon as you can.
 If you wait, you run the risk of missing out on the chance to get a new vehicle or your money back.
-There are deadlines to bring lemon law claims.
+There are deadlines to bring lemon law claims, so contact a lemon law attorney for legal advice.

 Call Our Office Today to Speak With a Los Angeles Lemon Law Lawyer